About me

 In a paragraph

-I am a freelance information designer and creative developer with expertise in data visualisation, digital cartography, front-end development, and graphic design.
-My work — for clients including the International Institute for Strategic Studies, Lowy Institute, Bob Brown Foundation, Federal DSTG, and the Youth National Security Strategy — has gathered hundreds of thousands of views and has been reported on by major news outlets.
+I am a freelance information designer with an engineering background and a strong design sense.
+I have a passion for presenting data in beautiful and engaging ways – through dashboards, interfaces, visual explainers, graphs, maps, and educational games.
+My work has gathered millions of online views and has been featured by major news outlets.
 I am based in Australia but work globally, so reach out if you'd like to collaborate.

 In a page

-I grew up near the Murray River and moved to Sydney to study a Masters in Robotic and Biomedical Engineering at UNSW.
+I grew up near a river and moved to Sydney to study a Masters in Robotic and Biomedical Engineering at UNSW.

 In 2016, I studied on scholarship at UC Santa Barbara.
 I lived with a bunch of creative people who taught me there are many different ways to live happily.